mbest1813/documentation/v2/clickstream/destinations/google-analytics.md

 sidebar: platform_sidebar
 ---

-Astronomer makes is easy to send your data to Google Analytics.
+MetaRouter makes is easy to send your data to Google Analytics.
 Once you've set up your source to start tracking data, we'll translate and route that data to Google Analytics.

 ## What is Google Analytics and how does it work?